 In the context of this conference there was offered a guided visit to the Fort of Galle, which was build as a fortified harbour in the 17th century, placed on the southern end on a rocky promontory.
 Shortly before its historical center has been surveyed and documented in a very excellent way.
 G. Wijesuriya, director of Archaeological Survey of Sri Lanka, in 1992 has published a detailed volum of the whole Fort (Kuruppu/Wijesurija 1992) on occasion of the Galle Fort being declared a monument of cultural heritage by ICOMOS.
 In this publication are listed detailed informations of every historic building according to an uniform scheme, a map of the place, a ground plan, a section and a drawing of the facades including the adjoining buildings as well.
 A huge variety of types of domestic and commercial buildings as well is to be found there, which were built in different times, from the 17th century untill the 20th century as well.
 I was especially interested in those buildings, which were on the first glance more or less from the 20th to the 40th of the 20th century.
 Consulting the detailed information in the publication of Wijesuriya I found, that there was never given any information about the time of construction.
 And later on personal discussions with the author resulted the simple insight, that there were no documents to be found at all, and nobody had any idea, how to find out this date, as no historical-critical research has been done so far - and is not yet done, as far as I am informed.
 Anyhow I started to visit Sri Lanka since then regularly every year tripping around the country and photographing all that types of buildings, which I thought - with my European educated eye - should be somehow related to the cubists, expressionists, art-deco or international modern style, more or less of the period between ca. 1915 to ca. 1950.

-Photos of some examples will demonstrate the design of a whole ensemble at Galle Fort (row 1: photo 5 and 6).
 There are to be seen those details, which are the most significant indications for getting closer to a first suggestion of a solution of that outstanding problem.
 At the end of that street there is to be seen a one-story bungalow (1, 1), covered by an arched veranda along the whole facade.
 This should be the most recent type here judging from the half circles at the left (no. 71) and right end as with the last one on right hand side (no. 89).
 Left hand next to it we find a totally different type (no. 73).
 A row of 6 columns is bearing the roof covering the veranda running parallel to the street, likewise as with the over next building (no. 77).
 The next building there after - 7th from left (no. 83) - is different again: the two story facade is decorated with four pillars, which are dividing the three axis of windows up to the roof.

 Two other buildings in between are dominated by arches instead of columns.
 Judging the houses at each end the facades of them result to be of a modern stile - in a most general sense of the word - would be not even doubtful.
 So just at first glance we can distinguish different types of facades according to the style of the design.
+What a surprisingly lot of varieties are to be found in Galle's and Trincomalee's architecture can be seen on further three examples.

 Similar to the one on the left end of the last drawing, here we have an other modern-style type.
 This facades are decorated by a linear ornament in a form which reminds of art deco ornaments.
 The rhythm of three is the basic aesthetic element of this design (no. 41).
 The veranda of a very simple design with four pillars and a low boundary wall shows on the other side a remarkable design of the windows (1: 2-3), best of Art Deco, a style which has been promoted in occasion of an exhibition held at Paris in 1925.
 It is a late transformation of the Art Nouveau style like a Cubo-Futuristic variation, which was accepted in the following years all over the world.